sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 The Precise Wakeword Model Maker takes a sparse amount of data and creates a production quality wakeword model.
 It's part of the Secret Sauce AI [Wakeword Project](https://github.com/secretsauceai/secret_sauce_ai/wiki/Wakeword-Project).

+The Preice Wakeword Model Maker pulls out all of the tricks to turn a very sparse data set into a production quality model.

 After collecting your wake word data set with the [Wakeword Data Collector](https://github.com/secretsauceai/wakeword-data-collector), you can use this tool to:
 * generate TTS data
 * optimally split the test/training set and test this split